marols27/UR5ChessbotRemake/README.md

 - Providing a user-friendly way to adjust settings from within the application
 - Offering a graphical user interface (GUI) for calibration, difficulty and color selection, move confirmations, historical move review, and more

-This robot has been showcased at HVL Robotics events to visitors, demonstrating the possibilities of combining robotics, dsoftware development, and AI-driven gameplay.
+This robot has been showcased at HVL Robotics events to visitors, demonstrating the possibilities of combining robotics, software development, and AI-driven gameplay.

 ## Diagrams and charts
-Flowchart displaying the userflow of the application
+### Flowchart
+The flowchart illustrates the user flow within the application, beginning at the home screen.
+It shows the steps a user can take, such as configuring the robot, setting up a game, and playing through different phases.
+Each stage of the game is represented, including move confirmation, turn logic, and game state transitions, culminating in a win, draw, or loss.
+This helps users and developers understand the application's sequential logic and user interactions.

 ```mermaid
 flowchart TD
     run_app[Start Application] --> home_screen["Home Screen"]